The Franciscan Sisters of Allegany

 St. Joseph's Hospital

 The 40-bed hospital established near downtown Tampa in 1934 by the Sisters has grown today to 527 beds.
-Some of the most complex medical and surgical conditions are treated at the hospital today, and through the years its dedicated centers of excellence have become noted for outstanding care.
-Countless lives have been touched and healed by St. Joseph’s Hospital’s staff who continue to carry on the Franciscan tradition of offering hope and compassion, ensuring each person’s medical, spiritual and emotional needs are met regardless of faith.
+Some of the most complex medical and surgical conditions are treated at the hospital today, and through the years, its dedicated centers of excellence have become noted for outstanding care.
+Countless lives have been touched and healed by St. Joseph’s Hospital’s staff, who continue to carry on the Franciscan tradition of offering hope and compassion and ensuring each person’s medical, spiritual, and emotional needs are met regardless of faith.